Patent Registration in India – Online Filing Process, Procedures, and Cost

 Requirements of a provisional patent:

-An application filed in the Patent Office without claiming any priority of application made in a convention country or without any reference to any other application under process in the office is called an ordinary application.
+An application filed in the Patent Office without claiming any priority of application made in a convention country or without any reference to any other application under process in the office is called a complete/ordinary application.
 An ordinary application must be accompanied by a complete specification and claims.

 Requirements:

-5. Form 28 along with a proof of small entity status if filed under small entity/startup
+• Form 28 along with a proof of small entity status if filed under small entity/startup.

 Publication of the application is a critical step in the Patent process as the applicant’s rights start from publication date.
 Typically, the application is published in the Official Patent Office Journal automatically after 18 months from the date of filing of the application or the priority date, whichever is earlier.
 Only complete applications are published, whereas the provisional applications unless filed as a complete specification within 12 months are neither published nor examined by the Patent Office.